BlueSquare23/web-lgsm/docs/faq.md

       disabled by default out of an abunance of security precausion.
 For more information see, `docs/config_options.md`.
     - Note 2: This is NOT the same thing as sending shell commands to server.
-      If you want to do that use SSH.
+      If you want to do that, use SSH.
 This option is only for sending game server specific console commands to the running tmux session for your game server.

-4. Question: Why am I getting permission denied when trying to start my newly added game server?
-  - Answer: Game servers owned by other users require that you add a special sudoers rule in order to make the web-lgsm work properly.
-For more information please see, `docs/sudoers_info.md`.

 5. Question: I just updated to version 1.6.0 (or greater) from v1.5.0 (or below) and now my web-lgsm instance wont start.
 How do I fix this?